 You must provide strong and convincing evidence to support your request for an extension, unless it’s for full-time employment.
 You need to demonstrate a compelling reason for the extension.

-The Germany training/internship visa opens up vast opportunities for professional development.
-As a global center for education and career growth, Germany offers transformative experiences for individuals from all backgrounds.
-By carefully meeting the requirements and following the application process, aspiring participants can start a journey that enhances personal growth and contributes significantly to their fields.
-This visa is an invitation to dive into Germany’s dynamic professional environment, where innovation, education, and growth are intertwined.
+The Germany training and internship visa offers excellent opportunities for professional development.
+As a global hub for education and career growth, Germany provides valuable experiences for individuals from all backgrounds.
+By meeting the requirements and following the application process, aspiring participants can embark on a journey that boosts personal growth and enhances their fields.
+This visa invites you to explore Germany’s vibrant professional environment, where innovation, education, and growth converge.